bloodstiller/bloodstiller.com/content/Walkthroughs/Escape-box.md

     -   I try and connect with `evil-winrm` which I was convinced I did earlier &amp; couldn't but tried again anyway &amp; could connect!!!
         -   Slap me with the idiot gun stick!!!
         -   {{< figure src="/ox-hugo/2024-10-04-203935_.png" >}}
-        -   ~~Note~~: This is something I want to stress, it's really important to re-check tools in situations like this sometimes you get false positives &amp; false negatives.
+        -   +Note+: This is something I want to stress, it's really important to re-check tools in situations like this sometimes you get false positives &amp; false negatives.

 ### Reading `ERRORLOG.BAK` &amp; finding credentials for `Ryan.Cooper`: {#reading-errorlog-dot-bak-and-finding-credentials-for-ryan-dot-cooper}